Limiting is the step in mastering where you get your mixes up to commercial loudness to compete with the other masters out there.

 - Take note of the amount of gain at the input stage (for example, 8 dB).

-- You now should have 4 dB of gain on the clipper and 4 dB of input gain on the limiter, allowing you to have less gain reduction on your limiter while still achieving the same loudness as before.
+- You now should have 4 dB of gain on the clipper and 4 dB of input gain on the limiter; this allows you to have less gain reduction on your limiter, while still achieving the same loudness as before.

-This guide should give you a good starting point to start limiting – just remember not to over-process anything.
+This guide should give you a good starting point to start limiting — as we discussed with compression, just remember avoid over-processing.